verronpro/blog/about.md

 - Testing strategies and characterization tests
 - Developer experience, automation, and CI/CD

-If you’re curious about what I’m working on, the home page highlights recent posts; the full list is in the Archive.
+If you're curious about what I'm working on, the home page highlights recent posts; the full list is in the Archive.